Autism And Schools

-The DSM or Diagnostic and Statistical Manual of Mental Disorders, and the ICD, The International Classification of Diseases, are two of the most influential and widely used handbooks when diagnosing Asberger’s syndrome.
+The DSM or Diagnostic and Statistical Manual of Mental Disorders, and the ICD, The International Classification of Diseases, are the two most influential and widely used handbooks when diagnosing Asberger’s syndrome.
 Although the DSM-IV is still used, it has been superceded by DSM-V. The latest version of DSM-V appeared in 2013 and it subsumed Asberger’s syndrome within the broad descriptors for autism.
 This classification is now called autism spectrum disorder.
+The DSM and the ICD are used in Australia.

 Only a medical practitioner with recognised qualifications in psychiatry can make a diagnosis.
 Everyone else’s opinion is just that.

 In the early 1990’s there was a steep increase in the number of children diagnosed with Asberger’s syndrome in the United States when the Federal Department of Education increased services for unspecified pervasive developmental disorder (PDD).
 The DSMIII was in operation.
-Diagnoses did not increase in California where services were not enhanced.
+Diagnoses did not increase in California where services were not enhanced and therefore the number of diagnoses of Asberger’s syndrome remained static.
 Children with limitations in social communication were lumped in with children who were genuinely on the autism spectrum.
 It was noted over time that they suffered loss of self-esteem, and loss of learning opportunities and mainstream experiences.

 The DSM-IV articulated that for a diagnosis of Asperger’s the individual must exhibit “severe and sustained impairment in social interaction, and the development of restricted, repetitive patterns of behaviour, interests and activities that must cause clinically significant impairment in social, occupational or other important areas of functioning.”